Lightning: The Reality for Lightning Strike Victims

-In the United States, each year, lightning kills an average of 55 people and injures more than 300 people based on documented cases from 1981 through 2010.
+In the United States, each year, lightning kills an average of 51 people and injures more than 204 people based on the last ten years of documented cases.
 While any death is tragic and also devastating to the family, injuries can be equally tragic and even more devastating to the family.

 For those who have a relative that suffers a significant disability from lightning, life changes forever.
 In addition to the physical pain and mental anguish suffered by the victim and the victim's family, the incident may lead to a loss of income for the family.
 Over time, medical expenses for treatment may drain the family's assets.

 If someone is struck by lightning, it is important that they receive the appropriate medical attention immediately.
 Some deaths can be prevented if the victims are attended to promptly.
 Lightning victims do not carry an electrical charge and are safe to handle.